 - Since you will be working on the vehicle’s electrical system it is critical that you disconnect the negative terminal from your battery before starting.
 Not disconnecting your battery can cause catastrophic damage to sensitive electronics.

 - Remove the intake snorkel from the front of the car.
 It is held in place with two plastic rivets.

 - Using a 10mm socket wrench, remove the two bolts anchoring the intake muffler to the vehicle.
-Unclip the intake muffler from the mass air flow (MAF) sensor and remove from the vehicle.
+Unclip the intake muffler from the mass air flow (MAF) sensor and remove it from the vehicle.

-- Next the upper radiator hose needs to be removed.
+- Next, the upper radiator hose needs to be removed.
 Use a metal pick or flat blade screwdriver to release the two locking clips anchoring the upper radiator hose to the coolant expansion tank.

 - Release the locking clip anchoring the hose to the thermostat.

 - Grasp the hose and remove it from the vehicle.
 If the hose is stuck on one of the fittings, use a flat blade screwdriver to gently pry it off.